 The Durham extended membership expiration dates for the period the museum was closed to ensure that guests did not miss out on any of the full 12 months of membership benefits.
 This was applied to memberships active during or purchased during the museum closure.
 If you have questions regarding your expiration date or your membership in general, please contact the membership department at (402) 444-5071 or membership@DurhamMuseum.org

 Yes.
 We will honor complimentary passes.
 Please call the museum at (402) 444-5071 to reserve your timed ticket and use your complimentary pass.
 Any guests beyond the number of passes can be paid for in the same transaction.
 Please bring your passes to the front desk on the day of your visit for redemption.

 My guest pass expired during the closure.
 Will you still accept it?

 Yes!
 Day passes that expired during our closure period (March 16 through August 1) will be honored.
 Please call the museum at (402) 444-5071 to reserve your timed ticket and use your complimentary pass.
 Please bring your passes to the front desk on the day of your visit for redemption.

 What about events, educational programs and workshops?

-All events, educational programs (including summer camp) and workshops have gone virtual or have been cancelled through August 31.
+Some events, educational programs and workshops have gone virtual, been cancelled or the number of participants reduced for allow for social distancing.
+Summer Camp 2021 will be in-person.
 Other classes/events are subject to changes or cancellation as we continue to monitor our response to COVID-19.